Revisiting the matching of black hole tidal responses: a systematic study of relativistic and logarithmic corrections: Introduction and Main Results

-Finally, we study in detail the dissipative response of Schwarzschild black holes.
-Previous works~\cite{Goldberger:2005cd,Goldberger:2020fot,Charalambous:2021mea} pointed out that the conservative and dissipative effects can be clearly distinguished in the point particle EFT.
-There, the Love numbers are generated by local counterterms in the finite-size action, while the dissipation numbers are generated by internal degrees of freedom, which are encapsulated in composite mass multipole moments on the worldline~\cite{Goldberger:2005cd}.
-In this paper we establish the explicit connection between this approach and the recent GR calculations of dissipation numbers in Refs.~\cite{Chia:2020yla,Charalambous:2021mea}.
+\item \textbf{Off-shell matching of dissipation numbers}: We also study in detail the dissipative response of Schwarzschild black holes, especially, the off-shell 1-pt function matching, without using the analytic continuation techniques.
+In the EFT, the dissipation numbers are generated by internal degrees of freedom, which are encapsulated in composite mass multipole moments on the worldline~\cite{Goldberger:2005cd}.
+In this paper we establish the explicit connection between this approach and the recent off-shell GR calculations of dissipation numbers in Refs.~\cite{Chia:2020yla,Charalambous:2021mea}.
 To that end we compute the imaginary time-dependent part of the graviton one-point function using the Schwinger-Keldysh in-in approach~\cite{schwinger1961brownian, bakshi1963expectation, Bakshi:1963bn, keldysh1965diagram, jordan1986effective} (also see \cite{landau1981course,chou1985equilibrium,Haehl:2016pec, Galley:2009px} for reviews).
 In the EFT, this contribution is produced by the imaginary part of the retarded two-point correlator of composite mass multipole operators.
 With this calculation we confirm that the imaginary part of the coefficient in front of the $r^{-\ell-1}$ term \eqref{eq:kfull} is indeed produced by the dissipation of the BH horizon.
+This helps resolve some confusion about the conservative and dissipative response terms, which was especially acute in the case of Kerr BHs~\cite{LeTiec:2020bos, LeTiec:2020spy}.

 We explicitly match the dissipation numbers in the EFT and GR for spin-0, spin-1, and spin-2 external fields in a genetic multipole sector.
-Unlike Refs.~\cite{Chia:2020yla,Charalambous:2021mea}, our results do not rely on the analytic continuation prescription.
-Importantly, the values that we find agree with the results of the matching at the level of the absorption cross sections~\cite{starobinskii1973amplification, page1976particle}, which is manifestly gauge-invariant.
-This is an important consistency check of the EFT approach.
+Unlike Refs.~\cite{Chia:2020yla,Charalambous:2021mea}, our results here do not rely on the analytic continuation prescription.

+Our calculation explicitly demonstrates the equivalence of off-shell and on-shell extraction of dissipative responses: the dissipation numbers we extract from a graviton one-point function agree with the results of the matching at the level of the absorption cross sections~\cite{starobinskii1973amplification, page1976particle}.
+This serves as a consistency check of the EFT approach and solidly confirms interpretations of recent GR response function calculations~\cite{LeTiec:2020bos, LeTiec:2020spy,Chia:2020yla,Charalambous:2021mea}.